 The Manchester interface allows programming and readout with a minimal number of pins involved.
-This is beneficial for sensor subassemblies connected to wiring harnesses because fewer connections are needed.
-The supply level is typically modulated between 5 V and 8 V (V{MAN(H)} and V{MAN(L)}) to produce a low signal and a high signal.
+This is beneficial for sensor subassemblies connected to wiring harnesses because less connections are needed.
+The supply level is typically modulated between 5 and 8 volts ($V{MAN(H)}$ and $V{MAN(L)}$) to produce a low and high signal.
 In the absence of a clock signal, Manchester encoding is used, allowing the sensor to determine the bit rate that the host is using.

-The controller can freely choose any supported Manchester communication frequency for each transaction.
-The sensor recognizes the transaction speed used by the controller and sends the response at the same data rate.
+The master can freely choose any supported Manchester communication frequency for each transaction.
+The sensor will recognize the transaction speed used by the master and send the response at the same data rate.